Skip to main content

-When it comes to concrete, there is a variety of dos and do nots.
+When it comes to concrete, there is a variety of dos and don’ts.
 Most homeowners do not pay attention to concrete pours.
 In fact, during the home building process, the main concrete pour involves your foundation.
 Luckily, the foundation must be inspected before the builder can move on to the next phase of building your home.
 If you are building a concrete patio around your swimming pool or as an addition to your home, you will want to know when the best times to pour concrete are.
 Can you pour concrete in the rain?
-Yes, your contractor must understand how to remove excess water from the concrete.
+While the short answer is “yes”, there are a few things to note before embarking on a concrete project in the rain.
+Let’s take a look below at what you need to know!

 What Would Happen?

-Pouring concrete in heavy rainfall can end in major damage.
+If you pour concrete in the rain, it can sometimes result in major damage.
 Be sure to check the weather forecast before you start.
 You wouldn’t want to start pouring concrete if severe weather is in the area.
 Be sure to check the layout of the project.
 Ensure that any downspouts that funnel water away from the home are not going to funnel water onto your concrete pour project.

 Also, if the rainfall is light, you can cover the project with plastic sheets or tarps as you work.
-Once the project is completed, you will cover the concrete so that it could properly cure.
+Once the project is completed, you will cover the concrete so that it can properly be cured.
 Let’s take a look below at some ways concrete can be affected due to rain.

-• Surface scaling – If you notice that the surface of the concrete has now started to peel away and becomes chopped up, this is due to rain.
+- Surface scaling – If you notice that the surface of the concrete has now started to peel away and become chopped up, this is due to rain.
 Additionally, the surface colors will become varied.

 What Do I Do If It Rains?